-Children of Chernobyl - The story of the nuclear fire and abandoned town of Pripyat.
-Exposed children born deformed
+Seriously deformed children of Chernobyl - The story of the nuclear fire and abandoned town of Pripyat.

 In a wooded, marshy area near to the Ukraine-Belarus border, approximately 11 miles northwest of the city of Chernobyl and 60 miles north of Kiev, the capital of Ukraine, a nuclear accident occurred on Saturday, 26th April 1986, at 0123hrs local time.